HyuArzani/graph-express-multi-database-schema/README.md

-# EXAMPLE OF GRAPHQL APP USING EXPRESS FOR MULTIPLE DATABASE SCHEMA & USING OAUTH2
+# EXAMPLE OF GRAPHQL APP USING EXPRESS

 ## How to run